-12.0 Guidelines - Statistics, Records and Documentation 12.1 Verify the company is following its document control system.
+12 Guidelines - Statistics and Records 12.1 Verify the company is following its document control system.
 Through observation, verify that current versions of documents are readily available and used.
 12.2 Documentation should clearly support that safety and health documentation is retained according to legislation or other requirements.
 Note: The COR Standard requires a system that organizes and manages the safety program documentation.
 Legislated examples would include incident investigations, WCB Claims, Audiometric Testing, etc. 12.3 Statistics must provide sufficient information to verify the company is following its system for analyzing safety and health performance (at a minimum annually).
 Examples could include reports, meeting minutes, or other records that confirm incidents, first aid records, safety activities, and past performance are being reviewed to identify trends.
 Note: Verify that trend identification is being used to affect required changes for program improvements.
 12.4 Award one (1) point if leading performance measures are included in the safety and health performance measurement. - Award one (1) point if lagging performance measures are included in the safety and health performance measurement.
 Note: Leading indicators can be part of the safety activity summaries (Inspections scheduled/Inspections conducted, training sessions completed, orientations, safety meetings scheduled/safety meetings held, senior management participation, etc.) Lagging indications could include breakdown of bodily injuries, frequency/severity calculations, LTI's, etc. 12.5 Documentation must confirm that first aid records are being recorded and retained for all injuries.
 12.6 There must be an action plan developed to address deficiencies in the audit.
 Note: Typically this would be from the most recent audit conducted.
 12.7 Documented evidence must show that an action plan was communicated.
 This question must also be verified through interviews. - Award two (2) points based on documentation to verify implementation of the audit corrective action plan. - Award two (2) points based on the majority of positive interview responses confirming the audit action plan has been communicated.

-Safety and Health Program Verification Technique Employed Points Awarde 12.0 Statistics, Records and Documentation D 0 I The organization shall establish implement, monitor, and maintain a documented policy statement, procedure(s), and/or guideline(s) to effectively control documents and records, including regular measurement of safety and health performance.
+Safety and Health Program Verification Score Weighting Technique Employed Points Awarded 12 Statistics, Records and Documentation D 0 1 The organization shall establish implement, monitor, and maintain a documented policy statement, procedure(s) and / or guideline(s) to effectively control documents and records, including regular measurement of safety and health performance.
 12.1 Are approved and current versions of applicable documents readily available at the point of use?
 4 12.2 Are relevant safety and health records kept as per legislative requirements?
 2 12.3 Does the company analyze current safety and health performance with past performance to identify trends as per the required frequency?
-4 12.4 Are leading and lagging performance measured?
+12.4 Are leading and lagging performance measured?
 2 12.5 Are adequate first aid treatment records kept?
-2 • 12.6 Are corrective action plans developed to address audit results?
-4 12.7 Are results and analyses communicated to relevant workplace parties as per company policy, procedure(s), or guideline(s)?
-4 AND COR [®] Total Points Possible 22 Total Po oints Awarded ı udito r's Comments nts are mandatory for all deficient items.
-Please label comments with the appropriate reference number.
+2 12.6 Are corrective action plans developed to address audit results?
+12.7 Are results and analyses communicated to relevant workplace parties as per company policy, procedure(s) or guideline(s)?
+AND COR® total points possible/ awarded